Herschel A. Hepler, Associate Curator of Hebrew Manuscripts

 Francisco joined Museum of the Bible in 2013 as its first conservator.
 He is a member of the American Institute for Conservation of Historic and Artistic Works (AIC).

-Daniel Stevens, Director of the Scholars Initiative
+Robert Duke, Director of the Scholars Initiative

 Jesse Abelman, Curator of Hebraica and Judaica